 Assessment of the Application

-The process for land division, from the time you commence your initial enquiry through to the time that the new Titles are created by the Lands Titles Office, from start to finish can take between 6-12 months.
-Of that period, the time upon which Council may take to process your Application may take around 3-4 months.
+The process for land division, from the time you commence your initial enquiry through to the time the new titles are created by the Lands Titles Office, from start to finish can take approximately six months.
+During that period, the time which Council will take to process your application may take around three to four months.

-Please note the information contained herein is of a general nature only and is prepared for preliminary guidance only.
-Further clarification of these matters can be obtained from the Development Services on 8406 8222 or email email@example.com.
+Please note the information contained here is of a general nature and is prepared for preliminary guidance only.
+Further clarification of these matters can be obtained from the Development Services on 8406 8222 or via email.
 You may also wish to view the State Commission Assessment Panel website for more information.